RayhaanT/dotfiles/nvim/README.md

 ## Neovim Configuration Files

-Clone this repository into `~/.config/nvim` and in nvim, run `:PlugInstall` to install plugins from `vim-plug/plugins.vim`.
+Link this directory into `~/.config/nvim` and, in nvim, run `:PackerSync` to install plugins from `lua/packer-conf.lua`.

-Coc requires nodejs and coqtail requires python 3.6.0+ and pynvim.
-Also, for C++ language support install ccls and generate a compile_commands.json.
-The easiest way to do this is with the `compiledb` python utility.